webresto/restoapp/Readme.md

 - The Admin Panel for managing content and system settings
 - The RestoCore engine, the e-commerce core for restaurants and local businesses

-For integrations with various services, we use abstract classes called [adapters](https://github.com/webresto/core/tree/staging/adapters)

-## Description
-This project is a backend system for a food delivery service, designed to provide quick deployment and setup of an online platform for ordering and delivering food.
-It is developed in Node.js using modules that can be easily installed and configured via an module manager.

 ## Join Our Community